 A lot of businesses consume valuable energy for manufacturing new products, which will eventually be sent for disposal, instead of implementing an alternative solution.
 According to the research, shall industries adopt a circular economy, greenhouse gases would be reduced by 9.3 billion metric tons in 2050.

-On the other hand, it’s vital to remember, all stakeholders need clear and visible digital data on a product, to be able to transfer to a circular economic model, and to find new customers and partners in that particular sector.
+On the other hand, it’s vital to remember that all stakeholders need clear and visible digital data on a product.
+This way, they can transfer to a circular economic model and to find new customers and partners in that particular sector.
 That’s where a digital circular economy steps in and helps companies to acquire valuable info on a product, as well as ensure the quality and traceability of the data.

 To be more specific, to design sustainable production, companies require the following information on products, resources, components, etc.:

 The technology sector is implementing this strategy worldwide, as of multiple highly valued benefits, such as opening new market horizons, reduced exposure to the environment, non-waste production, etc. Such an economic model is especially useful in the B2B market.
 Let’s have a closer look at six different cases to see what significant implementation directions a circular economy can offer to a tech company: